LandRegistry/digital-street-3d-api/README.md

 ### Logging in a consistent format (JSON) with consistent content

 Flask-LogConfig is used as the logging implementation.
-It is registered in `extensions.py`.
+It is registered in a custom extension called `enhanced_logging`.
 There is also a filter that adds the current trace id into each log record from g, and two formatters, one for normal logs and one for audit, that puts the log message into a standard JSON format, than can then be correctly interpreted by both the dev-env and webops ELK stacks.
-The configuration that tells Python logging to use those formatters and the filter is in `config.py`.
+The configuration that tells Python logging to use those formatters and the filter is also set up in `enhanced_logging`.

 ### Consistent way to run the application